Academics at Utica College

 Information for Students

 If you have already declared a major when you arrive at Utica College, an adviser from that field will be assigned to work with you.
-If you have not declared a major, you will work with a professional counselor from the Academic Support Services or with a faculty member.
+If you have not declared a major, you will work with a professional counselor from the Office of Student Success or with a faculty member.

 - You are ultimately responsible for knowing and fulfilling all the degree requirements.
 You should check the college catalog and departmental information to make sure you know what these requirements are.
 Utica College's general education requirements can be downloaded from this web page.
 The requirements for the various majors can also be downloaded from this web page.